Tracking-based distributed equilibrium seeking for aggregative games: Aggregative games over networks without coupling constraints

 In this section, we introduce and analyze Primal TRacking-based Aggregative Distributed Equilibrium Seeking (TRADES), a fully-distributed iterative NE seeking algorithm for a special case of the aggregative game described by~\eqref{eq:problem_constrained}, i.e., where the local decision spaces are decoupled.
 Formally,

-where $\X_i \subseteq \R^{n_i}$, the local feasible set known to agent $i$ only, satisfies the following conditions: \begin{assumption} For all $i \in \mc I$, the feasible set $\X_i$ is nonempty, closed, and convex. \end{assumption} Let $\xit \in \R^{n_i}$ be the strategy chosen by each agent $i$ at iteration $\iter \ge 0$.
+where $\X_i \subseteq \R^{n_i}$, the local feasible set known to agent $i$ only, satisfies the following conditions: \begin{assumption} For all $i \in \mc I$, the feasible set $\X_i$ is nonempty, closed, and convex.\QEDB \end{assumption} \begin{remark} The general structure of the aggregative variable $\sigma(x)$ in \eqref{eq:sigma} can accommodate ``soft'', possibly nonlinear, coupling constraints; these can be incorporated in the game~\eqref{eq:problem} by penalizing their residual in the players' cost functions. \oprocend \end{remark}

+Let $\xit \in \R^{n_i}$ be the strategy chosen by each agent $i$ at iteration $\iter \ge 0$.
 Taking its convex combination with a projected pseudo-gradient step may be an effective way to steer each agent's strategy to the best response $\xibr(\sigmai(\xmit))$.
 When applied to problem~\eqref{eq:problem}, it reads as

 where $\delta \in (0,1)$ is a constant performing the combination and $\gamma > 0$ plays the role of the gradient step-size.
 We point out that the chain rule and the definition of $\sigma(\xt)$ (cf.~\eqref{eq:sigma}) lead to $\nabla_{\x_i}\Ji(\xit, \sigma(\xt)) = \nabla_1 J_i(\xit,\sigma(\xt)) + \frac{\nabla\phii(\xit)}{N}\nabla_2 \Ji(\xit,\sigma(\xt))$.
 In our distributed setting, however, agent $i$ cannot access the global aggregate variable $\sigma(\xt)$.
 To compensate for this lack of information, we rely on the locally available $\phii(\xit)$ and the auxiliary variable $\zit \in \R^{d}$.
 Thus, for all $i \in \mc I$, let the operator $\tFi: \R^{n_i} \times \R^d \to \R^{n_i}$ be defined as